MariposaGentil/cocoon/posts/roam.md

 - Mature
   - Doesn't break because of DB changes like another product we've been talking about...

 The power of TiddlyWiki, and its community put it above the competition by a long shot, in my opinion.
 Its open-source nature fuels the fire and makes the software stronger, not weaker.
-I think, if you're going to make something which is a text editor at its core, you better be damn sure it's powerful enough to warrant charging.
+I think, if you're going to make something which is a text editor at its core, you better be damn sure it's powerful enough to warrant charging high prices.
 There are simply too many cats out of the bag with that type of technology.

 # Benefits and Detriments of SaaS

 I will grant that Roam's online-only, SaaS nature allows for easier remote collaboration.
 Though, after using wiki links personally, I could foresee congestion when more than one person starts trying to name things.
-Collaborators could easily run in circles when two people think of the same concept, but think of two different titles to refer to them by, even with autocomplete.
+Collaborators could easily run in circles when two people think of the same concept but think of two different titles to refer to them by, even with autocomplete.
 With something like TiddlyWiki, which separates data from the application more cleanly, one could achieve synchronized collaboration by storing the wiki HTML file on something like Dropbox or Google Drive.

 SaaS, in general, has other problems and has become somewhat of a runaway train lately.
 It seems like every software project nowadays gets a subscription pricing model slapped onto it.
 This helps keep one's income more consistent, but I keep seeing projects (especially tools) that would normally be one-off purchases get shoehorned into a SaaS.
 I have seen software developer advice blogs tell people to do whatever it takes to make the square peg fit in the SaaS hole.
 One could argue all you need to do is to take your idea, add a user/social component, host it on the cloud, and then you have all the ammo you need to justify charging $8/month/head.